Diarrhea

 What are the symptoms of diarrhea?

-People with diarrhea caused by some infections may also have one or more of the following symptoms:
+Symptoms of diarrhea caused by some infections may also include

 • bloody stools